Venus upsets Serena to reach Rogers Cup final

 While a Williams-Williams matchup is one tennis fans have always looked forward to, for the sisters it is something they could live without.

-There was little excitement when the match was decided, the two players walking slowly to the net and hugging briefly.
+There was little excitement when the match was over, the two players walking slowly to the net and hugging briefly.

-Venus' reaction at ending her sister's Rogers Cup title defence was muted as she turned and offered a small wave to the crowd before slumping into her courtside chair and staring blankly across the court.
+Venus's reaction at ending her sister's Rogers Cup title defense was muted as she turned and offered a small wave to the crowd before slumping into her courtside chair and staring blankly across the court.

-While the Williams are about as close as sisters can be, on the court there is no love lost between the two siblings, who between them have won 106 WTA Tour singles titles, including 24

-"For me it was just a regular match," shrugged Serena.
+"For me it was just a regular match," she shrugged.
 "Obviously she's my sister but I still want to go out there and try to play well and try to win.

 "I think Venus played a great match.
 It was what it was.